WheelPower

 WheelPower is the national organisation for wheelchair sports in the United Kingdom, and aims to help people with disabilities improve their quality of life.

 Formally named the British Wheelchair Sports Foundation, it is a registered charity and is based at Stoke Mandeville Stadium in Buckinghamshire.

-Its Patrons include Baroness Tanni Grey-Thompson and Ade Adepitan.
+The charity's royal patron is Sophie, Duchess of Edinburgh, who succeeded King Charles III in that role in 2024.
+Its other patrons include Baroness Tanni Grey-Thompson and Ade Adepitan.